 Helping New Investors (Private Equity Firms) With New or Troubled Acquisitions

-One of my favorite types of projects is working with a PE firm and helping them with a new or existing investment.
+One of my favorite types of projects is working with a PE firm as an outsourced CFO and helping them with a new or existing investment.
 For example, I was deployed to a technology company recently purchased out of a bankruptcy process.
 I was the acting CFO and worked with, and on behalf of, the PE firm in the execution of their Day 1 plan.
 During the diligence period, the Day 1 plan was created, and it outlined the key changes and points of focus for the first 120 days after the close of the deal.
 We had various daily and weekly check-in meetings with the PE firm to give updates and discuss key items as they arose.
 I was able to help implement the plan and work closely with company management and the investors through a very challenging period.
 Some of the specific items I worked on included consolidating and/or eliminating foreign operations, renegotiating lines of credit and amounts owed key vendors, and recruiting and staffing the permanent accounting team.

 The outcome was a healthy company built according to the plan, currently on a high growth and success curve.

 Working in Start-ups That Have Never Had CFOs